nktnet1/rt-stack/README.md

 docker compose run --build --rm drizzle

 # Upon completion, you will be inside the `drizzle` docker container instead
 # of the host machine.
-It is now possible to push the schema with:
+You can now push the schema with:
-pnpm db:push
+node dist/push.mjs
 ```

 You can then open the web link below in your browser: